 Some may point out that this article and video are not providing helpful information.
 It’s just me dumping on fitness professionals who, again, should know better.
 They are right.
 This is not meant to be a helpful article and some might question if it’s productive.
 That’s why it’s in a newly created rants category.

-But it should also be weighed against the ~600 articles on my site where I have for endless years, attempted to provide what I feel is better information than what is out there.
+But it should also be weighed against the hundreds of articles on my site where I have for endless years, attempted to provide what I feel is better information than what is out there.
 Or the endless posting in my Facebook group which are to help people who don’t have my level of expertise because my obsession is not theirs.

 That has always been my goal, to sift the morass of utter crap in this industry and provide what I felt was correct and better information.
 In my articles, in my books, in my endless postings online that’s what I did.
 At least when I wasn’t being an asshole to people.

 For years, people have suggested that I just dump on the other bullshit in this industry.
 And I could do that for the rest of my life.
 I could write one or more articles every day showing scientifically why something else out there was absolute garbage.
 I know I do it from time to time.
+But I pick my battles.

 But I won’t generally do it because it’s not productive or helpful in the big picture.